Memberships Paid by University Funds

 Institutional memberships in UTSA’s name should be obtained whenever possible, as these often allow participation by several or alternate employees.
 Individual memberships may be purchased only if particular circumstances warrant an exception based on an evaluation of the benefits to UTSA and the relationship to the job responsibilities of the employee who will be designated as the member.
-Under no circumstances should more than one institutional membership in any organization be purchased by UTSA (see List of Approved UTSA Institutional Memberships for existing memberships).
+Under no circumstances should UTSA purchase more than one institutional membership in any organization (the List of Approved UTSA Institutional Memberships shows existing memberships).

 Membership payments and reimbursements that allow an employee to perform their UTSA business duties generally are not included in that employee’s income.

-Although allowable, the cost of UTSA's membership to business, technical, and professional organizations must be approved by the Office of Sponsored Project Administration (OSPA)/Research Service Center (RSC) prior to being allocated as a direct cost of a sponsored program.
+Although allowable, the cost of UTSA's membership to business, technical and professional organizations must be approved by Post-Award Administration in the Office of Research Finance and Operations prior to being allocated as a direct cost of a sponsored program.

-Department Managers are delegated authority to approve the use of UTSA funds to join professional organizations that promote the advancement of education and research, enhance the professional standing of faculty and staff, and/or facilitate favorable community relations.
-Departments are not obligated to pay for an individual membership related to a faculty or staff’s certification/license required for their job duties but can choose to do so, if funds are available.
+Department managers are delegated authority to approve the use of UTSA funds to join professional organizations that promote the advancement of education and research, enhance the professional standing of faculty and staff and/or facilitate favorable community relations.
+Departments are not obligated to pay for any individual membership related to a certification/license that is required for an employee’s job duties but can choose to do so, if funds are available.

 Memberships for students may be allowed if there is a quantifiable benefit to UTSA (e.g., discounted registration for a conference that UTSA is paying for the student to attend).

 Departments may purchase a membership in an organization to secure its periodicals if the periodicals cannot otherwise be secured.
-Such periodicals will become the property of UTSA rather than of an individual, and must be made available to all department faculty, staff, and students.
+UTSA, not the individual, will retain such periodicals, which must be made available to all department faculty, staff and students.

-Although allowable, the cost of UTSA's subscriptions to business, professional and technical periodicals must be approved by the OSPA/RSC prior to being allocated as a direct cost of a sponsored program.
+Although allowable, the cost of UTSA's subscriptions to business, professional and technical periodicals must be approved by Post-Award Administration in the Office of Research Finance and Operations prior to being allocated as a direct cost of a sponsored program.

 Social, private club or entertainment/recreational memberships (e.g., private dining clubs, country clubs, golf/athletic clubs, airline clubs) are generally not allowed.
-In rare circumstances these memberships may be approved if the business purpose can be established and the President's approval is obtained in advance.
-The Provost is authorized to approve these memberships for college and academic personnel.
-The Vice President for Business Affairs (VPBA) must approve any membership involving the President.
+In rare circumstances, these memberships may be approved if the business purpose can be established and the president's approval is obtained in advance.
+The provost is authorized to approve these memberships for college and academic personnel.
+The senior vice president for Business Affairs (SVPBA) must approve any membership involving the president.
 The authority to approve social memberships cannot be delegated.
-This approval is obtained through completion of a Business Expense Form (BEF) or through an employment offer letter approved by the President or the Board of Regents of the University of Texas System.
+This approval is obtained through completion of a Business Expense Form (BEF) or through an employment offer letter approved by the president or the University of Texas System Board of Regents.

-Typically, such expenditures are paid from an official occasions Cost Center.
-Such memberships shall not be paid with state funds (E&G), designated tuition, student fees or federal funds.
+Typically, such expenditures are paid from an Official Occasions cost center.
+Such memberships must not be paid with state funds (Educational and General), designated tuition, student fees or federal funds.
 Membership dues for civic or community organizations, country clubs, social or dining clubs are unallowable as a direct cost of a federal grant or contract, per OMB Circular A-21.

-Payments for entertainment expenses incurred in connection with the use of a social membership are reimbursable in accordance with the procedures set forth in fmog.0701.utsa.
+Payments for entertainment expenses incurred in connection with the use of a social membership are reimbursable in accordance with the procedures in the Business Related Hospitality and Entertainment Expenditures financial guideline.

-Payment of membership dues for any club organized for a social purpose must be included in an employee's income to the extent that the payment is for personal use (not related to a UTSA business purpose).
+If paid by UTSA, membership dues for any club organized for a social purpose must be included in an employee's income to the extent that the payment is for personal use (not related to a UTSA business purpose).
 In order for a portion of the club dues to be excluded from an employee's income as a working condition fringe benefit, the employee must substantiate and document the specific business purpose for that portion of the club dues.
-For each monthly statement the employee must substantiate the business purpose of business-related charges and indicate any personal charges.
+For each monthly statement, the employee must substantiate the business purpose of business-related charges and indicate any personal charges.

-- Payroll will calculate the value of the employee's non-business use based on the information reported and inform the employee of the amount.
-The portion of the dues allocable to non-business use will be treated as additional compensation to the employee and included in the employee's income, subject to withholding for income and applicable employment taxes.
+- Payroll will calculate the value of the employee's non-business use based on the information reported and inform the employee.
+The non-business use value will be treated as additional compensation to the employee, included in the employee's income and subject to tax withholding.

 - If employment with UTSA terminates or the employee becomes ineligible to use the membership, any dues paid by UTSA related to non-business use must be reported by the employee to Payroll before the termination or ineligibility status becomes final.

-Institutional memberships paid from central funds are processed by the Business Affairs Business Service Center.
-The following is a current listing of approved UTSA institutional memberships paid from central funds on behalf of the entire campus:
+Institutional memberships paid from central funds are processed by the Business Affairs Business Service Center on behalf of UTSA, as listed below: